Rifana2102/Smoking_detection/README.md

 <details open>
 <summary>Install</summary>
-For a quickstart installation and usage example of YOLOv8, see the [YOLOv8 Docs] (https://docs.ultralytics.com) for full the documentation.
+For a quickstart installation and usage example of YOLOv8, see [YOLOv8 Docs] (https://docs.ultralytics.com) for full the documentation.
 <br /><br />
 Pip install the ultralytics package including all [requirements] in a [**Python>=3.7**] environment with [**PyTorch>=1.7**](https://pytorch.org/get-started/locally/).